What Exactly Are Tannins In Tea? Here's Everything You Need To Know

 They contain potentially cancer-preventing properties.

 Specific types of tannins, like ellagitannins and ellagic acid, have been shown to protect against the development of cancer and suppress tumor formation.
-According to a May 2016 report in Toxins, part of the reason tannins help prevent cancer and tumors is that they reduce inflammation, which has been shown to be a major factor in the development of cancer.
+According to a May 2016 report in Toxins4, part of the reason tannins help prevent cancer and tumors is that they reduce inflammation, which has been shown to be a major factor in the development of cancer.

 Another tannin, called tannic acid, is resistant to medications and positively affects the immune system, so it also shows promise as an adjuvant therapy for cancer, according to an April 2020 review in Current Pharmacology Reports.